20 Common Triggers of Hip Pain in Women

 Essential Prevention Tips

-• Engage in low-impact exercises – Activities like swimming, walking, and cycling help maintain hip flexibility and strength.
+• Engage in low-impact exercises – Things like swimming, walking, and cycling help keep your hips moving well and strong.

-• Strengthen key muscle groups – Focus on the gluteal muscles, hip flexors, and core to stabilize the hip joint.
+• Strengthen key muscle groups – Work on your gluteal muscles, hip flexors, and core.
+This helps hold your hip joint steady.

-• Maintain a healthy weight – Extra weight places unnecessary stress on the hip joints.
+• Keep a healthy weight – Extra weight puts too much pressure on the hip joints.

-• Incorporate regular stretching routines – Stretching the hips, lower back, and legs improves mobility and reduces tightness.
+• Incorporate regular stretching routines – Stretching your hips, lower back, and legs helps you move better and feel less tight.

 Preventative Exercises Tailored for Women